 Of course, care is needed.
-These places I recommend are not made for humans!
+These places that are recommended are not made for humans!
 They are natural, they do not adhere to health and safety regulations.
 If parking is full or difficult, find another spot to visit (not all spots have vehicular access).
 Please be safe, respect the environment and stick to the footpaths.

-With the summer coming, the lifting of covid restrictions and the still tight restrictions on travel, Dorset is experiencing a massive boom in ‘staycations’.
+With the summer, the lifting of covid restrictions and the still tight restrictions on travel, Dorset is experiencing a massive boom in tourism.
 The beaches are packed but there are plenty of other places available to escape the high temperatures.

 The River Stour is Dorset’s main river, almost splitting the county into two.
 Starting at Stourhead in Wiltshire, it travels though villages and hamlets of Thomas Hardy’s literary landscape, known in reality as the Blackmore Vale.
 Passing the small towns of Sturminster Newton and Blandford Forum and then larger conurbations of Wimborne, Poole and Bournemouth, it eventually reaches the sea at Christchurch.

 Scattered along it’s banks are many fishing spots and there are a few locations where access is possible and the river is shallow.
 It makes these little havens perfect for a refreshing escape.

 Access is limited to footpaths and small, narrow country roads.
 However, the increasingly popular North Dorset Trailway follows the majority of the meandering route of the Stour and is a handy bike route.

 Here is a small list of possible wild swimming locations:

 Fiddleford* As of May 2021 the farmer has introduced restrictions.
 Please adhere to any notices.